yoni1857/TextEngine/README.md

 It works pretty much the same as the sprites folder but all of the sounds have to be in wav format (I know, I know).
 To specify a sound from this folder to be played at the start of a dialog you have to specify it's name (again, including the extension) in the 255th (254th index) string of the dialog's xml file.

+###### PLEASE NOTE:
+>As of commit `fb22f384fd88c9875db57b39e89ef90c99c58c47` on the testing branch a new system reserved file has been added to the wav folder.
+This file is called "selectionchanged.wav" and will play every time the user changes their selection in the reply options menu.

 #### game.ico
 This file is used as the game's icon.